jotd666/GameRelocs/README.md

 - restart from original disassembly
 - getting 100% same binary with labels inserted (assembled in $8000)
-- use various pytjhon scripts to insert labels when needed (feeding from unreferenced symbols when linking executable)
+- use various python scripts to insert labels when needed (feeding from unreferenced symbols when linking executable), this is non-trivial
-- assemble somewhere else (in chip, no exe) and run it with memory protection to make sure that all tables are properly relocated, discover address tables as long as the game is crashing
+- assemble somewhere else (in chip, no exe) and run it with memory protection to make sure that all tables are properly relocated, discover address tables as long as the game is crashing.
+This can take a long time and needs to test all game parts.
 - rework data sections to remove label references
 - use sections with IFD WA (aka "wide address" or "wild address") to create exe or binary.
 When WA is not set, it creates the same exact